The office photocopier sees much more than we can imagine. In the darkness of the copy room anything can happen.

 A photocopy print is black and white, strong contrasts cutting light through.
 When the subject is close, edges are razor sharp, blurring rapidly as the actor moves further.
 It takes about 3 seconds to make a frame.
 During this period, the subject can move a bit, making beautiful wavy shapes depending on speed and motion, escaping their original forms.
 If subjects move rapidly, their pictures turn into abstract, just like in futurism.

-The Copyist is an experimental burlesque film about a sexual intercourse happening on the glass of a photocopier, entirely recorded with the machine itself.
+The Copyist is a multi award-winning experimental short film about a sexual intercourse happening on the glass of a photocopier, entirely recorded with the machine itself.
 This enables to make an animation with three dimensional objects and even real actors, using a quite strange way of recording.
 The Copyist is a postmodern fusion of graphic art and the early moving silent film.

 Testing ideas and making concepts took more than two years.
 We experimented with different kind of scanners and photocopiers, frame sizes and recording speeds.
 We also recorded different movements in every dimensions, using people or other objects.
 All this knowledge had to be narrowed down to very few actual ideas which could be inserted into the narrative.